-Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
-Landmark Bancorp paid out just 25% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.
+Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
+That's why it's good to see Landmark Bancorp paying out a modest 29% of its earnings.

 Have Earnings And Dividends Been Growing?

-Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
+The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
 In the last 10 years, Landmark Bancorp has lifted its dividend by approximately 6.6% a year on average.
 It's encouraging to see the company lifting dividends while earnings are growing, suggesting at least some corporate interest in rewarding shareholders.

 Generally, we wouldn't recommend just buying the first dividend stock you see.
 Here's a curated list of interesting stocks that are strong dividend payers.